transloadit/uppy/README.md

 ### Do I need to install special service/server for Uppy?
 Can I use it with Rails/Node/Go/PHP?

-Yes, whatever you want on the backend will work with `XHR Upload` plugin, since it just does a `POST` or `PUT` request.
-Here’s a [PHP backend example](https://uppy.io/docs/xhrupload/#Uploading-to-a-PHP-Server).
+Yes, whatever you want on the backend will work with `@uppy/xhr-upload` plugin, since it just does a `POST` or `PUT` request.
+Here’s a [PHP backend example](https://uppy.io/docs/xhr-upload/#Uploading-to-a-PHP-Server).

 If you want resumability with the Tus plugin, use [one of the tus server implementations](https://tus.io/implementations.html) 👌🏼